 Outside the property

-- Flooding – Is the property in a flood zone?
-Buildings insurance for homes that have been flooded is expensive and may be hard to find.
+- Flooding.
+Is the property in a flood zone?
+Buildings insurance for homes that have been flooded is expensive and might be hard to find.
 If you can’t get insurance, then you won’t get a mortgage

-- Visit at different times of the day – Your street may be really quiet in the middle of the day but noisy and busy during rush hour
+- Visit at different times of the day.
+Your street might be really quiet in the middle of the day but noisy and busy during rush hour

 - Parking permits.
 Will you need a permit to park there?
 Is it difficult to find parking if you don’t have off-street parking or a garage?

 - Check the surrounding area.
 Look at the state of the nearby streets, pubs and shops to get a feel for the area